Motorcycle airbag jackets and vests are a relatively new technology for road bikes, so join us as we dig into this leading-edge safety gear.

 Some solutions require a yearly subscription to get the most from your purchase (or use it all in some cases).

 Vests from Klim, for example, require an additional purchase (either a one-time buy or a monthly/yearly subscription) to the company In&Motion to function.
 The “brain” of the unit won’t activate and pair with the smartphone app without doing this.

 Your subscription will also mean regular updates to the algorithm and optimal function of your device.
 Nonetheless, we are not entirely convinced by this.

 Locking safety features behind a paywall for a product you’ve already paid for is hard to stomach.
 The product should, at a minimum, continue to function without firmware updates.

 Watch the video below to see how these things deploy in the real world.

-Riding into a brick wall (should you feel the need!) will not activate the jacket on time because there is no distance created to put tension on the lead and activate the inflating mechanism.
+Riding into a brick wall (should you feel the need!) will not activate the jacket on time because no distance is created to put tension on the lead and activate the inflating mechanism.